Karthik7TR/Karthik_poc/dojo/03-pipeline-creation.md

 Create your end-to-end pipeline.
 This will be used to build the code, bake a container image and publish it to ECR, and deploy this image to the two ECS clusters you created with Cloud IaC.

 # Steps
-1. Modify the [`cumulus-deployspec.yaml`](cumulus-deployspec.yaml), changing the `# FIXME` lines.
-The values for these lines will come from your Cloud IaC project.
-Specifically, the outputs from the CloudFormation stacks Cloud IaC created for your infrastructure.
-    > :star: ***HINT***: There are four items under each environment that need changing.
-All but the listener come from the ecs stack.
-The listener comes from the ALB stack.

-    This file tells the deployment engine what to do.
-Among other things, it says to use the blue-green deployer (rather than the simple deployer) and what CloudFormation templates to use as well as their parameters.

 1. Create the pipeline CloudFormation template
     ```sh